 “You have to taste a culture to understand it” ~ Deborah Cater.

-Are you thinking about taking one (or more) food tours in Tokyo?
+Are you thinking about taking one of the best food tours in Tokyo?
 I’m sure you know one of the many things Japan is famous for is food!
-It’s no secret that Japanese cuisine is some of the best in the world, and there are ample new things to devour that you may not have seen (or heard of) at home.

-Part of being an invisible tourist is learning more about the local culture through cuisine.
-It’s such a fun, enriching way to discover new foods, try the freshest local specialties and find out why they’re a significant part of local culture.
+Part of being an invisible tourist is learning more about cultures through cuisine.
+It’s such a fun, enriching way to discover new foods, try fresh local specialties and uncover why they’re a significant part of local culture.

 In short, you bet!
 Never fear, I’ve tried-and-tested my fair share of Tokyo food tours during my multiple trips to Japan, and have broken them down in this article to help make your selection process easier.

-If you want to find out the best food tours in Tokyo, what they entail and how you can “blend in” amongst locals, read on for more!
+If you want to find out the best food tours in Tokyo Japan for you I’ve personally undertaken, what they entail and how you can “blend in” amongst locals, read on for more!

 I experienced the following tours as press invites.
 As always, all thoughts and opinions are my own.
 This post contains affiliate links.
 I may earn a small commission if you click through and make a purchase.

-Scrumptious food tours in Tokyo you need to experience
+Scrumptious food tours in Tokyo Japan you need to experience

 Tours for discovering the best ramen in Tokyo